 5) The model does not match the content

-This error appears in the tagDiv Composer page builder screen when you are trying to edit a page that contains unsupported shortcodes.
+A) This error appears in the tagDiv Composer page builder screen when you are trying to edit a page that contains unsupported shortcodes.
 The most frequent cases are: the page was modified in the backend by adding code or scripts directly through the TinyMCE editor or if you’ve inserted HTML code with missing tags.
 This error is also be caused by specific plugins that insert code into pages.
 You should not use such plugins!

 You can fix this in two different way: